-Is Ariana Grande Pregnant?
-Her "God Is A Woman" Music Video Has Fans Speculating
+Fans Think Ariana Grande Teased Her Pregnancy In The "God Is A Woman" Music Video

 Ariana Grande debuted the stunning music video for her new song "God Is A Woman" on July 13, but the release did not come without speculation from fans.
 At one point in the dreamy clip, Ariana sprouts an animated baby belly, prompting viewers to wonder one thing: Is Ariana Grande pregnant?
 Considering the content of the song, it seems the visual is just a nod to the amazing power of the female body, although that didn't stop people from jumping to conclusions.